Mohamed-El-Madiouni/CarbonCity-Insights/README.md

 `CarbonCity Insights` is a comprehensive data engineering and API development project designed to provide vehicle emission insights.
 It includes features such as user authentication, advanced rate limiting, caching, interactive interfaces, and integration with external APIs for environmental data.

 ---

+## Quick Access

+Want to explore the API without reading the entire README?
+Jump directly to the **[API Documentation](#api-documentation)** section for a detailed guide on how to use the API.

+---

 ## Table of Contents

 1. [Features](#features)